Ford Motor Company: Europe

 Its 1959 Anglia two-door saloon was one of the most quirky-looking small family cars in Europe at the time of its launch, but buyers soon became accustomed to its looks and it was hugely popular with British buyers in particular.
 It was still selling well when replaced by the more practical Escort in 1967.

-The third incarnation of the Ford Escort was launched in 1980 and marked the company's move from rear-wheel drive saloons to front-wheel drive hatchbacks in the small family car sector.
+The third incarnation of the Ford Escort was launched in 1980 and marked the company's move from rear-wheel-drive saloons to front-wheel-drive hatchbacks in the small family car sector.

-The fourth-generation Escort was produced from 1990 until 2000, although its successor – the Focus – had been on sale since 1998.
+The fourth-generation Escort was produced from 1990 until 2000, although its successor—the Focus—had been on sale since 1998.
 On its launch, the Focus was arguably the most dramatic-looking and fine-handling small family cars on sale and sold in huge volumes right up to the launch of the next-generation Focus at the end of 2004.

-The 1982 Ford Sierra – replacement for the long-running and massively popular Cortina and Taunus models – was a style-setter at the time of its launch.
+The 1982 Ford Sierra—replacement for the long-running and massively popular Cortina and Taunus models—was a style-setter at the time of its launch.
 Its ultramodern aerodynamic design was a world away from a boxy, sharp-edged Cortina, and it was massively popular just about everywhere it was sold.
 A series of updates kept it looking relatively fresh until it was replaced by the front-wheel-drive Mondeo at the start of 1993.

 The rise in popularity of small cars during the 1970s saw Ford enter the mini-car market in 1976 with its Fiesta hatchback.
 Most of its production was concentrated at Valencia in Spain, and the Fiesta sold in huge figures from the very start.
 An update in 1983 and the launch of an all-new model in 1989 strengthened its position in the small car market.

 On October 24, 2012, Ford announced that it would close its Genk assembly plant in eastern Belgium by the end of 2014.

 In 2015, Ford announced that it took control of Ford Sollers, Ford's joint venture with Russian company Sollers.

 In September 2018, at the IAA Commercial Vehicles show in Hannover, Germany, Ford introduced an electric tractor-trailer concept vehicle dubbed the F-Vision, which would have Level 4 autonomous driving capability.

 On March 1, 2022, Ford announced that it was suspending its Sollers joint venture operation in Russia, in response to the 2022 Russian invasion of Ukraine.
+On October 26, 2022, Ford sold its 49 percent share in the joint venture, and exited the Russian market, adding that it retains the option to buy them back within a 5-year period "should the global situation change".